 The C-Band as defined by IEEE is a frequency range from 4 to 8 GHz.
 IEEE uses letters to signify a range of frequencies from 1 to 170 GHz.
 This IEEE Microwave frequency band is mostly used for satellite communications, full-time satellite TV networks or raw satellite feeds .11 Ağu 2019

-Read moreWhat is Ka-band used for?
+Read moreWhat is a Ka-band signal?

 Read more